LLinoor/Clocky/README.md

 I quickly created a site extension for Chrome/Firefox, here is how to install it :

 ### Firefox :
-If you use Firefox you can install the extension directly from the store, here is the link : (extension is being validated)
+If you use Firefox you can install the extension directly from the store, here is the link : https://addons.mozilla.org/firefox/addon/clocky

 ### Chrome and others :
 If you have a version of Chrome or other, you can try to install the extension with the files included in the repo (tried on Edge Beta (Chrome, 86.0.622.11) and on Chrome (official, 85.0.4183.102)) :